microsoft/FluidFramework/build-tools/packages/build-infrastructure/README.md

 expected to configure their package managers' workspace features in addition to the Fluid repo configuration.

 A Fluid repo will only load packages identified by the package manager's workspace feature.
-That is, any package in the repo that is not configured as part of a workspace is invisible to the
+That is, any package in the repo that is not configured as part of a workspace is invisible to tools using the Fluid repo.

 ### Release groups